 How Long Does It Take To Complete One Module On Duolingo?

-If you know that each lesson takes around 2 minutes, then multiply this with the number of lessons in a module of your language.
+If you know that each lesson takes around 2 minutes, then multiply this by the number of lessons in a module of your language.

 For example, If you have 75 lessons per module, then you will need around 2.5 hours to complete one language module on Duolingo.

-How Many Minutes A Day Does It Take To Lean A Duolingo Language In 6 Months?
+How Many Minutes A Day Does It Take To Learn A Duolingo Language In 6 Months?

-You set yourself a goal that you want to learn a new language in half a year, so how many minutes do you need to practice getting through all the course material?
+You set yourself a goal that you want to learn a new language in half a year if you want to learn Spanish, so how many minutes do you need to practice getting through all the course material?

 Depending on your chosen language, it can take around 130 minutes per day to learn a language within 180 days.

 This is 2 hours and 10 minutes of active learning.

 This assumes that your language covers around 400 hours of learning material.

 How Many Minutes A Day Do You Need To Learn To Finish A Language In 1 Year?